Frostbite is damage to the skin and underlying tissues caused by extreme cold. Frostbite is the most common freezing injury.

-Wear suitable clothing in cold temperatures and protect exposed areas.
-In cold weather, wear mittens (not gloves); wind-proof, water-resistant, layered clothing; two pairs of socks; and a hat or scarf that covers the ears (to avoid substantial heat loss through the scalp).
+Wear clothing that protects you well against the cold.
+Protect exposed areas.
+In cold weather, wear mittens (not gloves); wind-proof, water-resistant, layered clothing; two pairs of socks; and a hat or scarf that covers the ears (to avoid heat loss through the scalp).

-If you expect to be exposed to the cold for a long period of time, don't drink alcohol or smoke, and get adequate food and rest.
+If you expect to be exposed to the cold for a long period of time, don't drink alcohol or smoke.
+Make sure to get enough food and rest.

 If caught in a severe snowstorm, find shelter early or increase physical activity to maintain body warmth.

-Danzl DF.
+Zafren K, Danzl DF.
 Hypothermia and frostbite.
-In: Marx JA, ed.
+In: Marx JA, Hockberger RS, Walls RM, et al, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
-7th ed.
-Philadelphia, Pa: Mosby Elsevier; 2009:chap 137.
+8th ed.
+Philadelphia, Pa: Mosby Elsevier; 2013:chap 139.

 Reviewed By: Jacob L. Heller, MD, MHA, Emergency Medicine, Virginia Mason Medical Center, Seattle, Washington.
 Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
 Editorial team.